PrinceHeadache/Princey-Obsidian-Snippets/README.md

 # To-do:
 - [ ] Add comments and documentation to all snippets that don't already have them for the sake of clarity.
-- [ ] Assign credit where I haven't already.
+- [ ] Update snippets to most recent versions, making sure to remove features I may have accidentally added that aren't relevant to other users.